puremourning/vimspector/docs/configuration.md

 You can specify a key `extends` in the adapter configuration to inherit from an existing adapter.
-This is useful for defining adapters for remote debugging or where there are common options, varables etc. For example:
+This is useful for defining adapters for remote debugging or where there are common options, variables etc. For example:

 ```json
 {